 Soft-chews usually have more ingredients than liquids or soft-gels, but this is not necessarily a problem.
 High-quality soft-chews only contain natural additives to make the proper texture, consistency, and hardness, and natural flavors (often chicken, peanut butter or bacon) to make the soft-chew taste good.

 Soft-chews are often more expensive per dose than liquid fish oil supplements are, but they are often more affordable than soft-gels.

-Fish oil supplements rarely cause serious side effects, and they’re generally considered safe for dogs.
+Fish oil supplements for dogs rarely cause serious side effects, and they’re generally considered safe.
 However, there are two potential problems to watch for: